North Carolina Residency

 - Resident for Tuition Purposes:

-- A person who has: (1) established domicile in North Carolina, and (2) maintained that domicile for a period of at least 12 months prior to his or her classification as a resident for tuition purposes.
+- A person who has: (1) established domicile in North Carolina, and (2) maintained that domicile for a period of at least 12 months prior to their classification as a resident for tuition purposes.

 - A person’s true, fixed and permanent home and place of habitation of indefinite duration.
 The terms “domicile” and “legal residence” are used interchangeably.